 The EF 70-200mm f4 L is very light and the lens elements move internally during zooming.
 It is a joy to use.

 The 24-70mm f2.8 L is another great lens that produces very sharp images.
 It is also a very fast lens and is suitable for indoor and outdoor usage.
 It produces very nice background blur and bokeh as well.
-Personally I find it a bit on the heavy side and when it zooms, the lens barrel extends.
+Personally, I find it a bit on the heavy side and when it zooms, the lens barrel extends.
 So that is not the best design.
 However, if you put on the lens hood (included), it will help you protect the front of the lens.

 Memory cards are the additional accessories you have to get when you get into digital photography.
 I personally like to get as much storage capacity as I can that is economical.
 For example, the Patriot 16GB SDHC card costs around $40.
 It is a class 6 card and so far it handles everything I need.
 I have never gone out during a photo shoot and run out of memory space even if I shoot in RAW + JPG.
 (I rarely shoot videos.)

 The other 16GB card is not very reliable and I don’t recommend it.
 It is adata and it was cheap; $30 for 16GB class 6 but I had one failed after using it for a couple months.
 Adata sent me a replacement but I found that I start to loose photos after using it for a couple of weeks.
-So I don’t think going too cheap with memory card is a good idea.
+So I don’t think going too cheap with memory cards is a good idea.

-The green card in the back is actually a SDHC/Compact Flash adaptor.
+The green card in the back is actually an SDHC/Compact Flash adaptor.
 I have an older card reader that can only read SD and Compact Flash.
 Instead of getting a new card reader, I decided to try this adaptor.
 It works very well and it lets me use the 16GB SDHC card in my wife’s older Rebel XT as well.

 Another accessory I have is a remote shutter.
 It is handy to have for long exposure shots.
 It is easier than using the self-timer function of the camera as you have a higher chance of getting the moment with a remote shutter.
 This is also a timer controller.
 You can configure the intervals and how many shots or how many minutes you like the camera to automatically take shots for you.
 It is an essential tool for time lapse photography.